bratpeki/modern-milkytracker-guide/docs/xm.md

 ## Volume envelope

-Either turned on or off, via the `On` button.<br>
+Either turned on or off, via the `On` button.
 If on, MT will read the slope and interpret its height as volume.

-A slope is made out of points, 12 maximum.<br>
+A slope is made out of points, 12 maximum.
 The number can be changed with the buttons `Add` and `Del`.

 If `Sustain` is on, the envelope will function as normal until the sustain point, after which it will stay on that volume.
-Once the note is off (via Note-off), the envelope will play on as normal for as long as Fadeout is set.
+Once the note is off (via [Note-off](#note-off)), the envelope will play on as normal for as long as [Fadeout](#fadeout) is set.

 If `Loop` is on, the envelope will continually replay the envelope segment between the loop start and end points.
-Note-off doesn't affect it, it will continue to play the loop for as long as Fadeout is set.
+Once the note is off (via [Note-off](#note-off)), the loop will play on as normal for as long as [Fadeout](#fadeout) is set.

 If the instrument volume is 0, the envelope will not play.

 ## Panning envelope

 The panning envelope behaves exactly the same as the volume envelope, with the exception that MT reads the slope height as panning instead of volume.

 If above the centre, the panning will move right, and vice-versa.